All Episodes

 While obesity has been declared an epidemic in this country, Bush's education policy is putting children at risk with cuts in physical education and school athletic programs.

-To me, it just indicates how vulnerable these people are.
+You know, folks, this is, I don't know, to me, it just indicates how vulnerable these people are.

 They're so bereft of any ideas.

-All they can do is critic.
+All they can do is criticize.

-Democrats are also very excited today because there is a uh special election in Ohio, and this special election of Democrats, you keep an eye on this one, because this could be a bellwether.
+And this special election, the Democrats, you keep an eye on this because this could be a bellwether.

 But there's a special election today, and that competitive race for the seat has surprised many election watchers.